creold/illustrator-scripts/README.md

 # Hi everybody :)
 This is a collection of JSX scripts for Adobe Illustrator.
 All scripts created by me, sometimes used part of the code of other authors.

 The descriptions for each file can be found in the file's header text.
-Test environment: Illustrator CS6 (Windows), CC 2017 (Mac OS).
+Test environment: Illustrator CS6, CC 2020 (Windows), CC 2019, 2020 (Mac OS).

 ### Alphabetical list of scripts
 * [ArtboardsRotateWithObjects.jsx]